EnterpriseDB/edb-ansible/roles/setup_repo/README.md

 # setup_repo

-This Ansible Role sets up and configures the repositories from which packages will be retrieved for any PostgresSQL or EnterpriseDB Postgres Advanced Server installations.
+This Ansible Role sets up and configures the repositories from which packages will be retrieved for any PostgresSQL installations.

 **Not all Distribution or versions are supported on all the operating systems available.**